Support

 Ultra settings (global and per-effect)

-Render → Quality → Render Quality → Ultra is the top tier: higher device pixel ratio (sharper internal resolution), full-resolution bloom, and no automatic shutoff of depth of field, bloom, AO, or FXAA.
+Camera → Quality → Render Quality → Ultra is the top tier: higher device pixel ratio (sharper internal resolution), full-resolution bloom, and no automatic shutoff of depth of field, bloom, AO, or FXAA.
 Medium lowers pixel ratio and runs bloom at half resolution; Low goes further and disables several heavy passes entirely while keeping your slider values saved.

 -